hexbatch/apple-core/core-docs/step-4-actions/action-overview.md

 Remotes can have unlimited map entries but can only target attributes in the element it is part of for value changes, or target the parent of the element

-action-type: permission, value change, switch parents on|off, live add, live remove,  or void (just runs remote)
+action-type: permission, value change, switch parents on|off, turn on or off attributes,  or void (just runs remote)

 so an action: